subotnikgroup/qchem-pbs/README.md

 Which will schedule the job to be executed on a node in `$QCSCRATCH`, writing output to `myqcjob.out` with scratch files saved in `./run`.

+See `qchem-pbs -h` for help and more options including threads for parallel jobs and selecting memory limits.

 ### Branches
 To easily switch between multiple Q-Chem branches (e.g.: your-dev-branch and trunk), pass the `--branch` option: